bitnami/charts-syncer/README.md

 ### OCI example

 Since Harbor 2.0.0, there are two ways of storing charts.
-The legacy one uses chartmuseum under the hood and it correspond to the HARBOR kind of this project.
+The legacy one uses chartmuseum under the hood and it corresponds to the HARBOR kind of this project.
 The new one however uses OCI to store helm charts as OCI artifacts.
 In case you are using Harbor with OCI backend you can use the following example:

 ~~~yaml